Lineage Group works exclusively with business families, founders and family offices.

 Founder: From Founder reliance to structured success

-Lineage recognised the urgency and worked closely with David to uncover his goals, concerns, and vision for the future.
+Lineage recognised the urgency and worked closely with the founder to uncover his goals, concerns, and vision for the future.
 They helped him formalise the business without adding bureaucracy — implementing leadership succession, strategic planning, and estate structures.
 Key among these steps was the recruitment of CEOs for both the business and the newly created Family Office.

 They also established an advisory board for the business and shareholder, family, and investment governance bodies for the family.
 Tax planning, capital preservation strategies, and financial models were implemented to ensure the Family Office would operate seamlessly.
 Importantly, Lineage also built long-term incentive plans (LTIPs) and led the search for an independent advisory board chair.